How to Pick the Best Shopify Apps for Your Store

 This is a great time to consolidate Shopify apps to save money and reduce your risk.
 One app may have a new feature that duplicates the work of another app.
 Or your favorite developer has a new app that competes with one of your existing apps.
 Start fresh and reevaluate the two apps side by side and decide if you can delete one.
 However, just because they duplicate efforts, don’t feel forced to uninstall one.

 One of my clients uses metafields extensively both to create extra fields on their product order pages and to store extra data about products, orders, and customers.
 They use two different metafield apps.
 One has a better customer view and the other a better administrative view.
 Both serve specific needs even though they do the same thing.

 Now it’s time to shop.
 Make a list.
 Is one of your apps missing a desired feature?
 Can you automate time-consuming tasks?
 Do you want to make ordering easier for your customers?

 Head back to the Shopify app store and evaluate new apps.
 If you consider replacing an app with a new one, make sure the risk is worth it.
 Remember, your site has been running well up to this point.
 Unless a new app is going to save you money, time, or is dramatically better in quality, consider if it’s worth the risk that it might not play well with your theme or other apps.

-Finally, make sure you leave reviews for all the apps you use, and change any reviews you feel need updated.
+Finally, make sure you leave reviews for all the apps you use and change any reviews you feel need to be updated.
 Don’t be shy about word count.
 Share what you love and don’t love about the app, what features you use, and any interaction with the developer.
-By becoming part of the process, you make the Shopify app store and community stronger.
+By becoming part of the process, you make the Shopify App Store and community stronger.

 Melissa Cable is a marketing consultant and serial volunteer for non-profits and small businesses that need website services that go beyond their outward presence.
 She holds an MBA from the University of Washington and has served in marketing positions in the fine dining, wine, publishing, and retail industries.